 Room temperature: This cake can stored covered at room temperature for up to 2 days.

-I frosted the cake with my favourite 2 ingredient Chocolate Frosting without Powdered Sugar, but if you want to keep with the theme of no added sugar, then I recommend trying the Sweet Potato Frosting in this recipe.
-Similar to the cake, it’s naturally sweetened with dates.
+I frosted the cake with my favorite 2 ingredient Chocolate Frosting without Powdered Sugar, but if you want to keep with the theme of no added sugar, then I recommend trying this Naturally Sweetened Chocolate Frosting or the Sweet Potato Frosting in this recipe.
+Similar to the cake, both are naturally sweetened with dates, but you’d never guess!

-This Peanut Butter Cream Cheese Frosting would also be a great option for a different flavour profile.
+This Peanut Butter Cream Cheese Frosting would also be a great option for a different flavor profile.
+I also like it with minimally sweetened whipped cream or regular vanilla frosting.

 How to Decorate Chocolate Cake